roboticslab-uc3m/kinematics-dynamics/doc/teo_post_install.md

   - install_vision_on_ubuntu
   - You can now compile and install any of the <a class="el" href="programs.html">other programs</a>.
-  - These programs are actually packed up and ready to go in our \ref teo_applications!
+  - These programs are actually packed up and ready to go in our [teo-main Applications (Collections of Programs)!](http://robots.uc3m.es/dox-teo-main/group__teo__applications.html)